catynaimiao/Node-dev-With-Koa/README.md

 npm run start
 ```

-then just edit the index.ts and request backend.
+then just edit the app.ts and request backend.